flmorg/cleanuperr/variables.md

 > example             // file name is exactly the word "example"
 > regex:<ANY_REGEX>   // regex that needs to be marked at the start of the line with "regex:"
 > ```

+> [!NOTE]
-> 3. [This blacklist](https://raw.githubusercontent.com/flmorg/cleanuperr/refs/heads/main/blacklist) and [this whitelist](https://raw.githubusercontent.com/flmorg/cleanuperr/refs/heads/main/whitelist) can be used for Sonarr and Radarr, but they are not suitable for other *arrs.
+> [This blacklist](https://raw.githubusercontent.com/flmorg/cleanuperr/refs/heads/main/blacklist) and [this whitelist](https://raw.githubusercontent.com/flmorg/cleanuperr/refs/heads/main/whitelist) can be used for Sonarr and Radarr, but they are not suitable for other *arrs.

 #